solid/solid-wg-charter/README.md

 Questions about the LWS WG can be directed to [public-lws-wg@w3.org](public-lws-wg@w3.org), the Solid Community Group to [public-solid@w3.org](public-solid@w3.org).

-The Open Data Institute stewards the Solid Project, including [codebases under the Solid GitHub organisation] [https://github.com/solid](https://theodi.org/news-and-events/news/odi-and-solid-come-together-to-give-individuals-greater-control-over-personal-data/).
+The Open Data Institute [stewards the Solid Project](https://theodi.org/news-and-events/news/odi-and-solid-come-together-to-give-individuals-greater-control-over-personal-data/), including [codebases under the Solid GitHub organisation](https://github.com/solid).
 The ODI can be contacted at [solid@theodi.org](solid@theodi.org).

 # Solid Working Group Charter